 Students are prepared for playing an active role in modern British society and the world as responsible citizens and leaders and for their next step on to universities, apprenticeships, employment, Seminaries and Yeshivot.
 Alongside pride and knowledge in their faith and traditional Jewish values, which are universal and appropriate for those of all religions and none, students are taught to be respectful of the beliefs, customs and practices of others.

 The school believes that the successful application of skills necessitates the assimilation of knowledge and so follows a knowledge-engaged curriculum which matches or exceeds the depth and challenge of the National Curriculum across all subjects.
 The curriculum is typically taught in a cumulative and/or spiral sequence, with skills revisited, developed and enhanced in increasing complexity alongside substantive and disciplinary knowledge.
-In most subjects the key stage [KS] 3 curriculum is taught over 3 years although, because many students enter the school with above average attainment and can cover content quickly, GCSE material is introduced part way through year 9 in Maths and Science.
+In most subjects the Key Stage [KS] 3 curriculum is taught over 3 years although, due to the subjects’ linear nature, GCSE material is introduced part way through year 9 in Maths and Science.

 The school aims to maintain curriculum breadth for as long as possible and is against curriculum narrowing at KS3.
 At KS3 all students study English, Maths, Science, Geography, History, Physical Education, Computer Science/IT, Religious Studies, Modern Hebrew, French and/or Spanish.
 In addition, the school places special emphasis on creativity and breadth and offers options such as Art, Drama, Food Technology and Music.

 At KS4 the school encourages students to maintain curriculum breadth and challenge by choosing English Baccalaureate subjects.
 However, the school takes a bespoke approach and does not enforce the EBacc in order to allow students to pursue and excel on a broader range of creative and vocational subjects which enhance their wellbeing and ambitions.
 All students take between 8 and 10 subjects at GCSE including compulsory English Language, English Literature, Religious Studies, Mathematics and Dual or Separate Sciences.